There are two surgeries on the peninsula, one in Shotley and one in Holbrook.

 NEWS FROM THE PRACTICE

-Training Days - The next training afternoon will be on Thursday, 16 November 2017 when the surgery will be shut from 1 pm.
+Training Days - The next training afternoon will be on Thursday 28 June 2018 when the surgery will be shut from 1 pm.
+Reception and Dispensary will also be closed so you will not be able to make appointments or collect medications.
 Please ring 111 for advice if your query cannot wait until the following day.
 In an emergency, dial 999.

 Flu vaccinations - If you have missed our flu clinics but still need a vaccination, please contact our reception and ask to book into one of our catch up clinics.
 If you are over 65, you have automatic entitlement, those patients under 65 who are identified as eligible will be contacted by letter prior to the clinics starting.
 Please note that if you are not elgiible, we are unable to give private vaccinations at the surgery.